djcustard/GestureGAN/README.md

 After some testing, the value predicted from the Generator model is corresponding to how large the latent space is through its layers.
 I believe I have been training the Discriminator model on too little amount of layers.
 With the complexity of the signal, I am training a model with an increased amount of layers.

+Also, I could be improving my performance by choosing 44100 random samples at each level to try and understand the signal better.
+I currently only train on a 22050 batch as 44100 points are split between 22050 real and fake samples.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.